dgraph-io/dgraph-docs/content/deploy/log-format.md

 }
 ```

-Similarly, you can turn off query logging by setting `logRequest` to `false` in the `/admin` mutation.
+Similarly, you can turn off request logging by setting `logRequest` to `false` in the `/admin` mutation.

 ```graphql
 mutation {